 After the basic food and decorations are decided on, we made sure that there were a few special touches.
 We have picnics at my parents all the time during the summer.
 This needed to feel different.
 It needed to feel not only a birthday but Zachary’s birthday.

-Snoopy’s doghouse: This one was an awesome find.
+This one was an awesome find.
 I was planning on trying to make one myself from one of the various Pinterest guides, but this was perfect.
 As you can see from the photo, it’s large enough that Zach could actually crawl inside.
 And he can color it!
 There are flowers around the bottom and a dog bowl on one side to color in.
 He loves to color, so it was part decoration, part activity, and part gift since he got to keep it and bring it home to enjoy after the party!
-For $25, it was totally worth it.
+For $25, this Color It Yourself Snoopy Doghouse was totally worth it.
 It saved me time, looks perfect, and he can color this one (I don’t think I would have been able to find a white cardboard box).

 We made the “2” but I didn’t want to have to cut up the pictures just to throw them away.
 I was going to string them on ribbons and hang them near the party table until Andy came up with this brilliant and oh so simple idea!

 We took three photos, laid them out on the table upside down in a straight line.
 Using one piece of tape on each side, we attached the center photo to the outer two.
 I took them up, put the two outer photos together and taped it on the inside.
 Three pieces of tape and we had a tri-sided photo stand.
 I made about a dozen of them and lined them all around the room, mostly on the tables.
 People loved walking around and checking out all the different photos.
 Even Zach was looking at them while he was waiting for his cake.
 After the party, we just untaped them and they’re in perfect condition.